- Faculty & Staff Resources

 f.
 Candidate's statement.
 This statement gives the candidate's assessment of the candidate's role in the missions of the University, College, and Department.
 The statement should not exceed two pages.

 a.
 List of courses taught at Saint Louis University during the last five years.

 b.
 List of teaching awards, including information about the criteria and the method of selection.

 d.
 Involvement in curricular development.
 Sample materials such as syllabi and exams are not a part of the dossier, but may be included in the Appendices.

 e.
 Other pedagogical activities.

 f.
-Other evidence of teaching effectiveness (e.g., summary of student evaluations.* )
+Other evidence of teaching effectiveness.
+The dossier should include a summary of student evaluations.*